-One point we do want to make about photosynthesis is that, different algae can contain one or a combination of three types of chlorophyll, along with different classes of photosynthetic pigments (color compounds) as well as accessory pigments, all that absorb varied ranges of light in the light spectrum.
+You should know that with photosynthesis, different algae can contain one or a combination of three types of chlorophyll.
+They can also have different classes of photosynthetic pigments (color compounds) as well as accessory pigments, all of which absorb varied ranges of light in the light spectrum.
 Because of this, most green algae require moderate to bright lighting, while red and brown species will thrive in low to medium light levels.

 - micro- or micr- pref.
 1.a.
 Small: microcircuit b.
 Abnormally small: microcephaly c.
 Requiring or involving microscopy: microsurgery.

 - macro- or macr- pref.
 1. Large: macroscopic